 It is basically the pyramid of needs translated into product design and it works like a charm!

-Functionality — the foundation of your project, it starts with a great idea that has one single goal at this point.
-To work and serve a certain need.
-A good example would be laptops such as ToshibaT1100 back in the day.
+Functionality — the foundation of your project which starts with a great idea that has one single goal at this point: to work and serve certain needs.
+The old-school ToshibaT1100 could serve as a good example:

-Reliability — now you are at the point where people want something they can trust to work, not only function under one condition, but they can rely on it in multiple ways.
-After dealing with skepticism and proving his words by selling almost 10.000 of the model T1100 within the first year, Mr. Atsutoshi Nishida told the audience in a marketing seminar sponsored by IDC, that he has a vision.
-A vision of laptops being the size of A4 papers and having colored screens.
-Then libretto 50 was born in 1997 followed by 100CT in 1998, the smallest Windows 95 ever developed.
+Reliability — now you are at the point where people want something they can trust; a product which not only functions under one condition but also offers multiple ways to rely on it.
+After dealing with skepticism and proving his words by selling almost 10.000 of the model T1100 in the first year, Mr. Atsutoshi Nishida told the audience in a marketing seminar that he has a vision.
+A vision of laptops having colored screens and the size of A4 papers.
+Then libretto 50 was born in 1997; the next year it was followed by 100CT, the smallest Windows 95 ever developed.

 Usability — is often mixed with UX Design itself.
-In this context, it means, that people want more and what you did so far is impressive but not enough.
-This is a good thing, it means you are on track and have the opportunity to make your project future proof.
+In this context, it means that people want more and what you did so far is impressive but not enough.
+This is a good thing, it means you are on track and have the opportunity to make your project future-proof.
 Now you can think of form-factories, UI and so on.
 Going back to our example, the keyboard was the Achilles of the libretto.
-Users started complaining about being hard to type on it without failing too much.
-A year later a new solution was born focusing on highly on usability.
+The users started to complain about how hard to type on it correctly.
+A year later a new solution was born, focusing mainly on usability.
 It was bigger than the libretto, but it also had the ideal keyboard, plus it was the thinnest at the time.

 Proficiency — you’re half way through the pyramid.
 This is where it starts to get really interesting.
-Your product is not only functional but usable and reliable also.
-Proficiency is the way of converting a well usable product into more convenient, by asking yourself the question:
+Your product is not only functional but also usable and realiable.
+Proficiency is the way of converting a well-used product into more convenient, by asking yourself the following question:

 “How else would the users approach my product?”

 The evolution of mobile phones can be a great example to demonstrate this step.
-As laptops, mobile phones have their story starting with core functionality that the first portable phone by Motorola offered.
-Then moving on through upgrading cellular networks and shrinking the technology until it fitted into pockets made it reliable in many situations.
-Then a design company and an engineering company came together with the aim on usability and so Sony Ericcson was born and brought colors into the game.
-Then came smartphones — I skip tech in between then and now on purpose since the article would go off topic — with big colorful touchscreens that offer a new convenient method.
-Gestures.
+As laptops, mobile phones have their story starting with core functionality offered by the first portable Motorola phones..
+Later, these phones not only got upgraded cellular networks but also shrank to pocket-size, becoming reliable in many situations.
+Then a design company and an engineering company came together to focus on usability and Sony Ericcson was born, bringing colors into the game.
+Then came the smartphones — I skip techonolgical part between then and now on purpose since the article would go off-topic — with big colorful touchscreens that offer a new convenient method: “gestures”.

-Creativity — stands on the top of the pyramid.
-The most enjoyable part of all.
-Your ultimate goal is to provide a pleasurable experience towards your users.
-This part includes aesthetic beauty and innovative interactions, where people feel your product.
+Creativity — stands on the top of the pyramid so this is the most enjoyable part of all.
+Your ultimate goal is to provide your users with a pleasurable experience.
+This part includes aesthetic beauty and innovative interactions where people fcan get closer to your product emotionally.